Matt54/FourthOfJuly/README.md

-Just a fun celebratory View for the Fourth of July!
+Just a fun project that creates the view below using Vortex (particle system), Metal Shaders, and the new iOS 18 TextRenderer

 <p align="center">
 <kbd>